If you’re a new parent, I think you’ll agree that the thought of travelling with a baby and all his/her equipment for the first time is daunting.

 A front carrier/sling is a great tool to have in the arsenal for travelling by air.
 It provides baby with comfort in a noisy airport and frees up your hands to fetch passports, tickets, wipes and food while also juggling your baggage and push chair.

-Note: You can use a stroller right up the aircraft door before you need to fold it away.
-Find more about flying with a baby.
+Note: You can use a stroller right up the aircraft door before you need to fold it away – Read our full guide to flying with a baby.

 Any other means of transport